ULHPC/tutorials/python/basics/README.md

 * Which execution is faster between *numpy* code (example3.py) and *naïve* code (example1.py)?
 * Why do you think that numpy is not as powerful as intended?
 Which parameter can we change to compare the performances?

-**NOTE**
+**NOTES**

-Numpy is also available from the `lang/SciPy-bundle` modules, tied to different Python versions.
+* Numpy is also available from the `lang/SciPy-bundle` modules, tied to different Python versions.
 Check `module list` to see which Python version was loaded along the SciPy bundle.
+* We use outdated versions of numpy in this tutorial to ensure compatibility with Python 2.7.
+Usually you want to install the latest version with just `python -m pip install --no-cache --user numpy`.

 ## Create virtual environment to switch between several versions of a package